-If you’re considering a detox diet, get the OK from your doctor first – and remember, the best diet is a healthy diet based on fruits and vegetables, whole grains and lean sources of protein.
+If you’re considering a detox diet, get the OK from your doctor first – and remember, the best diet is a healthy diet based on fruits and vegetables, whole grains, and lean sources of protein.

 On the flip side, some foods seem to be associated with skin damage.
 For example, some research suggests that a diet high in fat and carbohydrates promotes skin aging.

 Remember, many of the best foods for healthy skin also promote good health overall.
 Rather than focusing on specific foods for healthy skin, concentrate on a healthy diet in general.
 Drink plenty of water.
 Eat more fruits and vegetables.
 Trade red meat for fish.
 Choose low-fat or fat-free dairy products.
-Include nuts, seeds and beans in your favorite meals.
-Opt for whole-grain breads and pasta.
+Include nuts, seeds, and beans in your favorite meals.
+Opt for whole-grain bread and pasta.
 Limit sweets.
 Strive for variety as you’re making healthy choices.

 Blood pressure readings are given in two numbers.
 The top number is the maximum pressure your heart exerts while beating (systolic pressure), and the bottom number is the amount of pressure in your arteries between beats (diastolic pressure).
 The numeric difference between your systolic and diastolic blood pressure is called your pulse pressure.
 For example, if your resting blood pressure is 120/80 millimeters of mercury (mm Hg), your pulse pressure is 40 – which is considered a normal and healthy pulse pressure.